xapax/security/privilege_escalation_-_linux.md

 select sys_eval('whoami');
 ```

-If neither of those won't work you can use a [User Defined Function/](https://infamoussyn.com/2014/07/11/gaining-a-root-shell-using-mysql-user-defined-functions-and-setuid-binaries/)
+If neither of those work you can use a [User Defined Function/](https://infamoussyn.com/2014/07/11/gaining-a-root-shell-using-mysql-user-defined-functions-and-setuid-binaries/)

 ### User Installed Software

-Has the user maybe installed some third party software that might be vulnerable?
+Has the user installed some third party software that might be vulnerable?
 Check it out.
 If you find anything google it for exploits.

 ```
 # Common locations for user installed software